ali-mahdavi-dev/shikposh-backend/README.md

 go mod download
 ```

 **Note:** This project uses a separate framework module located at `../framework`.
 The framework is referenced via a `replace` directive in `go.mod` for local development.
-For production, you can publish the framework module or use a different import path.
+For production, you can use `go get github.com/ali-mahdavi-dev/shikposh-framework` or publish the framework module.

 #### 3️⃣ Configure the Application